-If you don't have the Provider and Pharmacy Directory, you can get a copy from Customer Service.
+If you don't have your copy of the Provider and Pharmacy Directory, you can request a copy from Customer Service.
 You can also find this information on our website at www.medicarebluekc.com.

 Section 3.3 The plan's List of Covered Drugs (Formulary)